 Sure, restorations could be placed that could fill in these spaces.
 But the question always remains, how many teeth will need to be treated to effectively mimic the overall regularity and evenness of teeth that have been realigned using braces?
 In reality, it may turn out to be a fairly large number.

-maintenance (both planned and unexpected) that's required over the years.
+If a large number of teeth are treated, it means increased costs, both initially and due to maintenance (both planned and unexpected) that's required over the years.
 (Yes, you have to expect that your veneers will need to be replaced at some point during your lifetime, possibly more than once.
 No "permanent" dental restorations really ever end up lasting forever.
 Especially when their cosmetic appearance is a major concern.)

-As an advantage, the veneering approach is the "instant gratification" and "least effort" method.
+2) Advantages. - As an advantage, the veneering approach is the "instant gratification" and "least effort" method.
 Orthodontic treatment can take 1 to 2 years and is a bit of a lifestyle inconvenience.

 In terms of limiting the number of veneers needed (and minimizing treatment costs), a person may decide that the relatively lesser appearance achieved by treating fewer teeth is perfectly satisfactory to them.

 Without question, it seems to us that this case really shouldn't be considered to be a 'cosmetic dentistry' case at all but instead an 'orthodontic' one.